Pinched nerve prevention

 What causes a pinched nerve in the spine?

-More often than not, if you are experiencing back or neck pain, it is likely a result of a pinched nerve.
-Additionally, symptoms like muscle weakness, numbness in the fingers or toes, sciatica, and others can also be traced to a pinch nerve in the spine.
-This is because the brain sends signals throughout the body by way of a complicated infrastructure of nerves.
-These nerves branch off the spinal cord and exit the spinal column before extending into the body.
-However, this proximity to the spinal anatomy also makes the nerves at-risk for becoming compressed or irritated.
+Neck or back pain is commonly caused by nerve compression.
+Pinched spinal nerves can also produce symptoms like shooting pain, muscle weakness in the arms or legs and numbness in the fingers or toes.
+That’s because the brain sends signals throughout the body using a complex infrastructure of nerves.
+These nerves branch off the spinal cord and exit the spinal column before traveling into different parts of the body.
+However, at such a close location to spinal anatomy, the nerves are at risk for compression or irritation.
 Common sources of pinched nerves include:

-- Degenerative disc disease, and other intervertebral disc damage
+- Degenerative disc disease or other disc damage

 - Facet disease

 - Muscle inflammation from injury